 Before The Holiday Break

-- At the beginning of December, strategically plan out all your lessons and marking load to ensure that your are not bringing home a giant pile of marking.
+- At the beginning of December, strategically plan out all your lessons and marking load to ensure that you’re not bringing home a giant pile of marking.

 - Always save your best and most engaging lessons for the week before break.

-- Accept that students will leave early before break or arrive late after break.
+- Accept that students will leave early before the break or arrive late after the break.
 Your teaching will need to adjust to this change.

 - Have fun with your students!
 Use our Free Christmas Writing Prompts activity and enjoy reading out loud what funny stories emerge in your classroom.

-- Get creative with your lessons so that they cover curriculum expectations as well Christmas Creative Writing Assignment.
+- Get creative with your lessons so that they cover curriculum expectations as well as bring the joy of the holiday season to your classroom.
+Try our Christmas Creative Writing Assignment.
 Students are provided with 5 different Christmas themed RAFT format writing options (Role, Audience, Format, Topic).
-They will take on the of role of one character: Santa's Elf, Christmas Turkey, Gingerbread man, Christmas Tree or Museum Curator and create a written product based on the character's specific scenario.
-This one assignment allows students to practise their creative writing, celebrate the holiday season and covers curriculum expectations for layout, design and writing.
+They will take on the of role of one character: Santa’s Elf, Christmas Turkey, Gingerbread man, Christmas Tree or Museum Curator and create a written product based on the character’s specific scenario.
+This one assignment allows students to practice their creative writing, celebrate the holiday season and covers curriculum expectations for layout, design and writing.

 - Do not take marking home over break (unless it is non-negotiable i.e. exams, finals, summatives)

 - Spend time with family, friends, and pets which you don’t get to see during the school year.

 - Try out a new recipe or two to add to your post-holiday season meal plan.
 Check out our Dinner and Dessert recipe Pinterest boards.

 - Use some of your time on holiday break to gather new lesson ideas using Pinterest, Twitter, Facebook Groups, Teachers Pay Teachers

 - Use the first class after the holiday break to re-establish classroom community, class norms/rules and procedures.